scottishgovernment/economicactionplan.mygov.scot/pages/innovation/1-innovation-introduction.md

 * Breaking down barriers between industry and academia to incentivise the free movement of people and knowledge; and
 * Ensuring the long-run financial sustainability of university research and innovation activities.

-Economy Secretary Derek Mackay announced on 5 August 2019 a similar review of the economic impact of colleges, led by Edinburgh College Principal Audrey Cumberford and City of Glasgow College Principal Paul Little.
+The Economy Secretary announced on 5 August 2019 a similar review of the economic impact of colleges, led by Edinburgh College Principal Audrey Cumberford and City of Glasgow College Principal Paul Little.
 The final report is expected to be published in February 2020 and to will:

 * Establish how colleges in Scotland currently impact on the economy through helping improve businesses’ performance and productivity (for example, though upskilling and reskilling);
 * Consider their economic impact across a wider range Scottish Government priorities;